jasonleonhard/homebrew_formula_example/README.md

 It should say something like /usr/local/bin/example_cmd

-You should now be able to run
+#### You should now be able to run

     example_cmd

-At this point you do not need a local copy of the repo if you do not want it
+#### At this point you do not need a local copy of the repo if you do not want it

+#### Now anyone can use homebrew to download your script (an alternative to git)

+  brew tap un5t0ppab13/homebrew_formula_example
+  brew install example_cmd

-Thank you for reading this tutorial, all I request is that you do not replicate this material and claim it to be your own. ie no need to copy this tutorial, just link it, share it, fork it, etc...
+Thank you for reading this tutorial, I hope it was enjoyable and you find it useful.
+All I request in return is that you do not replicate this material and claim it to be your own, but you DO SHARE IT. i.e. no need to copy this tutorial, just link it, share it, fork it, star it, etc...
+(MIT licence)